 At present, its (China's) rice and wheat reserves can satisfy the market consumer demand for over a year, with annual imports of grains only taking up roughly 2% of China’s grain consumption volume.

 Wei Baigang, head of the Ministry of Agriculture and Rural Affairs’ Department of Development and Planning, emphasised on 4 April at the press conference of the Joint Prevention and Control Mechanism of the State Council that China’s rice production was plentiful and its reserves were adequate.
-He added that the country has comprehensive measures to control rice prices and that there was no need to panic buy and hoard supplies.
+He added that the country has comprehensive measures to control rice prices and that there was no need to resort to panic buying and hoard supplies.
 “It is better to eat food prepared with fresh ingredients,” he said.

 China is the world’s largest producer and consumer of food supplies.
 Wei said that China’s food yield has been maintained at over 1.3 trillion catties (650 billion kg) for five consecutive years.
 Last year, its food per capita was well over 470 kg, which is way more than the international standard of 400 kg.
 At present, its rice and wheat reserves can satisfy the market consumer demand for over a year, with annual imports of grains only taking up roughly 2% of China’s grain consumption volume.